 It wasn’t so long ago that bullying at school was considered just another part of growing up and something children were meant to work out between themselves.
 Fortunately, that attitude is changing dramatically, and today more parents, schools, and lawmakers treat bullying as an unacceptable activity that in some cases is even criminal.

 Nonetheless, bullying persists, and the consequences can have long-term effects on a person’s mental and physical health long past childhood.
-In some cases, the repercussions of bullying are fatal: Rodriguez & Associates is currently representing a family of a teenage boy who was bullied so relentlessly it eventually drove him to suicide.
+In some cases, the repercussions of bullying are fatal: Rodriguez & Associates represented the family of a teenage boy who was bullied so relentlessly it eventually drove him to suicide.
 In the United States, bullying is also closely linked to school shootings.

 Parents can teach and protect their children by gaining a better understanding of what to do when their child is a victim of bullying, whether that means going to teachers or going to law enforcement.